 “As young, football-crazy lads growing up in Chapeltown, Leeds, in the early 70s, Albert Johanneson was a name we were all familiar with.
 He had been an inspiration for the next generation of footballing talent in the city” – Brian Deane

-There’s currently an excellent documentary on the BBC iPlayer.
+There’s currently an excellent documentary available on BBC iPlayer.
 Nature’s Fire.
 It’s the story of Bill Shankly’s career and it’s compelling viewing.

 Shankly’s first real achievement at Liverpool was winning the FA Cup, which he managed in 1965.
 The opponents that day were Leeds United and the documentary contains footage of the two teams walking out at Wembley.